makbar2/OrderRx/README.md

 ## ✨ Features

 - Dashboard overview showing patients due for orders by week
-- Full CRUD operations for managing patients and medication schedules
+- Full CRUD operations for managing patients and medications
-- Real-time visibility into upcoming and overdue prescription orders
+- Real-time visibility into upcoming prescription orders
 - Responsive and clean UI for in-pharmacy usage

 ---